Updated March 30, 2009

 Thus, one side essentially stated that they would not perform these marriages in order to defend Judaism for posterity while the other side stated that they would do so in order to encourage the survival of the Jewish people, the very posterity for which the other side wished to preserve Judaism.
 In 2009, Reform rabbis from both poles of the debate are trying to move toward the center in the realization that Judaism and the Jewish people are both important and one cannot simply choose one alone while ignoring the other.

 My requirements for performing a marriage for those who are planning to raise their children as Jews, or who will not have children together for various reasons, differ based upon the particular couple.
-Some couples I will suggest or even require attend an Introduction to Judaism class, to meet with me on a regular basis, or in extreme cases to consult a therapist.
+Some couples I will suggest or even require attend an Introduction to Judaism class.
 I often will speak with couples multiple times, sometimes by phone, over a period of months prior to a wedding.
 In all cases when performing a marriage, I assume the role of rabbi, representative of the Jewish Tradition.
 I will not perform a marriage as a “justice of the peace” acting in a secular manner.
 My rules for same sex couples desiring some sort of religious ceremony, be it a commitment ceremony or potentially a marriage ceremony, are exactly the same as my requirements for a heterosexual couple.
-I have performed one same sex ceremony for a Jewish couple, who were legally married in California.

-I do not pretend that my requirements will always lead to happy marriages that produce Jewish children.
-I can say that couples that I have married to this point have all raised their children as Jews to my knowledge.
-What I know for certain is that those families for whom I have performed wedding ceremonies, both the Jewish and non-Jewish sides, have been very happy with them and have in several instances become closer to the Jewish community than they were prior to the events.
+What I know for certain is that those families for whom I have performed wedding ceremonies, both the Jewish and non-Jewish sides, have been very happy with them and have in many instances become closer to the Jewish community than they were prior to the events.

 Interfaith marriage will continue to be a major issue facing congregations and rabbis going forward and as I have done for years now, I will seek ways to both strengthen the Jewish people and the Jewish religion.